erajasekar/erajasekar.github.io/_posts/2018-05-24-your-one-word-the-powerful-secret-to-creating-a-business-and-life-that-matter.md

 ---
 layout: post
-title: Your One Word: The Powerful Secret to Creating a Business and Life That MatterImpact?
+title: Your One Word The Powerful Secret to Creating a Business and Life That MatterImpact?
-date: 2018-05-23
+date: 2018-05-24
 draft: false
 tags: startup entrepreneurship personal-development books book-review
 comments: true